gboehl/dynare/src/source/the-model-file.rst

     var(deflator=MODEL_EXPR) VAR_NAME (... same options apply)
     var(log_deflator=MODEL_EXPR) VAR_NAME (... same options apply)

-    |br| This required command declares the endogenous variables in the
+    |br| This required command declares the endogenous variables in
-    model.
+    the model.
 See :ref:`conv` for the syntax of *VAR_NAME* and *MODEL_EXPR*.
-Optionally it is possible to give a :math:`\LaTeX` name to the variable or, if it is nonstationary, provide information regarding its deflator. ``var`` commands can appear several times in the file and Dynare will concatenate them.
+Optionally it is possible to give a :math:`\text{\LaTeX}` name to the variable or, if it is nonstationary, provide information regarding its deflator. ``var`` commands can appear several times in the file and Dynare will concatenate them.
 Dynare stores the list of declared parameters, in the order of declaration, in a column cell array ``M_.endo_names``.

     *Options*